hegoudai/dchat/README.md

-# dchat-client
+# dchat
-A decentralized multiplatform (only web and android tested) chat client using ECDH to transfer message.
-It is a project inspired by blockchain.
-As we know, we share our blockchain address on the internet, others can transfer decentralized coin through the address.
-Likewise, in this project, you share your uri on the internet, people can talk to you safely and anonymously through the uri.
+A decentralized multiplatform chat software using ECDH to transfer message.

 ## Usage

-### User config
- To use this client, a deployed dchat server instance is needed.
-You can deploy your own server, it's pretty easy by using docker, see [server repository](https://github.com/hegoudai/dchat_server).
+### 1. Find a server
+You have to find a dchat-server shared by others or deploy your own dchat-server, What you really need to get is an ip address or a host, like this: 47.106.144.145

-### My URI
+### 2. Share your URI
-DChat client use dc uri to locate the user.After completing your user config, you can get your uri by clicking the My URI menu item.
-Here is an example:
-`dc://hegoudai@47.106.144.145/BN7-lwTfMw09OVweh2-o2LjBAQaO9WinnTmlg1XE3kO8`

-Obviously, It simply consits of the custom scheme "dc", the user name "hegoudai", the server "47.106.144.145" and the base64Url-encoded ec publickey point "BN7-lwTfMw09OVweh2-o2LjBAQaO9WinnTmlg1XE3kO8"
-### New Chat
-You can start a new chat by using this uri in the client, or you can just click the uri and start a safe coversation if this client is installed on your phone(only android tested).
+After configuring your server in dchat-client app, you will get an uri like this: dc://hegoudai@47.106.144.145/BN7-lwTfMw09OVweh2-o2LjBAQaO9WinnTmlg1XE3kO8, share it and wait some talking to you.

+### 3. Start chat
+Start a new chat by using the uri you get from somewhere, every message is encrypted, so feel free to talk!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.